Welcome to Zealots of Zaldar

 Resting, Health, and Food

 Heroes need to eat, drink, and rest to stay in fighting condition.Food and Water: A Hero should consume at least 1 Food and 1 Water (or equivalent) per day.
 Going without food progresses through the following statuses: after 1 day without food, a Hero becomes Hungry; after 2 days, Starving.
 Going without water follows a similar progression: after 1 day, Thirsty; after 2 days, Dehydrated.
-Consuming the appropriate supplies immediately removes the corresponding status.
+Consuming the appropriate supplies reduces the status by one step: Starving → Hungry → cured, and Dehydrated → Thirsty → cured.
+Two consumptions are required to fully cure a severe status.

 Resting: A Hero who rests for at least 8 hours (typically overnight) recovers all HP and MP to their maximum values.
 If the Hero is Hungry, Thirsty, or suffering from a similar status, they still rest but do not recover HP or MP until the status is resolved.